 Undaunted, the race committee vowed to redesign and reset the course and carry on.
 During these preparations, Mother Nature relented and reoriented the wind to increase slightly and to blow from its appropriate and traditional direction – the northeast.
 The day’s three races were spared, as were the feelings of young sailors, particularly those who had traveled far and at no small expense to try their prowess in the year’s first ranking regatta.

-Sunday’s light winds were interrupted by a front that blew in from the east.
+Heavy winds from the east interrupted Sunday’s light winds.
 It squalled and spawned unwanted visitors – two waterspouts that caroused their way across the course.
 Though there was never a close encounter, one appeared to chase a safety boat while the other prompted sailors to take evasive action.
 All showed intelligent prudence, but none of these intrepid young sailors retired from the race.